-PHCS 6991.
+FISI 6991.
 PHYSICS RESEARCH (I, II, S).
 One to six credit hours.
-Thesis research.

 The student will choose a member of the faculty as his adviser.
 Presentation of a thesis is required for credit.

 Astronomy (ASTR)

 ASTR 5005.
 FORMATION AND EVOLUTION OF GALAXIES.
 Three credit hours.
 Three hours of lecture per week.